Pirate Radio Stations

 However, Caroline was far from the only offshore station bringing music to listeners who didn’t appreciate the gentle approach of the BBC.

-Inspired by “the boat that rocked the world,” Radio Caroline, countless new organisations began to make names from themselves out of repurposed rigs.
-Radio Atlanta, Radio Invicta, Radio 270, and Radio London (Wonderful Radio London) all emerged over the years.
+Inspired by “the boat that rocked the world,” Radio Caroline, countless new organizations began to make names for themselves out of repurposed rigs.

 Let’s take a look at 3 of the best-known pirate radio ships in British history: